Nicolas Chamfort: Suicide attempt

 Unable to tolerate the prospect of being imprisoned once more, in September 1793 he locked himself into his office and shot himself in the face.
 The pistol malfunctioned and he did not die even though he shot off his nose and his right eye.
 He then repeatedly stabbed his neck with a razor, but failed to cut an artery.
-He finally used the razor to stab himself in the chest and to cut his own hocks, aiming at the veins.
+He finally used the razor to stab himself in the chest and to cut his ankle joints, aiming at the veins.
 He dictated to those who came to arrest him the well-known declaration Moi, Sebastien-Roch Nicolas de Chamfort, déclare avoir voulu mourir en homme libre plutôt que d'être reconduit en esclave dans une maison d'arrêt ("I, Sebastien-Roch Nicolas de Chamfort, hereby declare my wish to die a free man rather than to be brought (again) as a slave in a prison") which he signed in a firm hand.
 His butler found him unconscious in a pool of blood.
 From then until his death in Paris the following year, he suffered intensely and was attended to by a gendarme, to whom he paid a crown a day.

 To the Abbé Sieyès Chamfort had given fortune in the title of a pamphlet (Qu'est-ce que le Tiers-État ?
 Tout.
 Qu'a-t-il ?
-Rien), and Sieyès was likewise the person to whom he told his famous sarcastic bon mot Ah ! mon ami, je m'en vais enfin de ce monde, où il faut que le cœur se brise ou se bronze (And so I leave this world, where the heart must either break or turn to lead.)
-Thus the maker of constitutions followed the dead wit to the grave.
+Rien), and Sieyès was also the person to whom he told his sarcastic bon mot Ah ! mon ami, je m'en vais enfin de ce monde, où il faut que le cœur se brise ou se bronze (And so I leave this world, where the heart must either break or turn to lead.)